stanley-fork/ragit/docs/chunks.md

 ## Data format

 Chunks are saved in a content-addressable way.
 It's like git's object files.
 You can find the chunk files in `.ragit/chunks/`, a file per chunk.
 The first 2 characters of a chunk's uid is the directory name of the chunk file, and the remaining characters in uid consist its file name.
 For example, if its uid is `abcdef0123`, you'll find the chunk file at `.ragit/chunks/ab/cdef0123.chunk`.

+There's no compact format like `.pack` in git.